-A Homeschool Morning Time and Family Worship guide for Holy Week by Becky Aniol.
+A Homeschool Morning Time and Family Worship guide for Passion Week by Becky Aniol.

 The guide is geared for what’s come to be called homeschool “morning time,” the part of the homeschool day (morning or not) spent doing family-style learning with all ages, including a time of Scripture reading and singing hymns.
 But this guide could easily be used for evening family worship as well.
 Everything in the guide is religious in nature.
 The selections to orient our hearts around Christ’s sacrifice for us on the cross and prepare children for the worship services of the week.

 The guide contains daily Scripture readings from the gospels leading up to the crucifixion and resurrection.
 Becky also scheduled chapters from Catherine Vos’ The Child’s Story Bible for families with younger children.
 These chapters cover the same content as the scheduled Scripture readings.
 There’s also a short Scripture memory passage for the week.

 In addition, Becky included a passion hymn for each day, complete with printable sheet music and audio piano accompaniment accessible through either hyperlinks, or, should you wish to print the guide, QR codes.

 Most days have the text of a devotional poem by George Herbert (1593–1633) on the topic of Christ’s sacrifice.
 These can simply be read aloud, but Becky also included some explanatory notes on the poem text for parents and older children.
 Don’t try to analyze these (especially with younger children).
 Read them for their beauty and vivid imagery.
 Though Herbert has dozens of excellent passion poems, Becky tried to choose those with especially clear imagery and repeating refrains.
 Don’t underestimate the power of even young children to enjoy quality poetry.
 It’s beautiful when we don’t try to pick it to death.